 S.B.
-Ballard performed the concrete work on the Baltimore Aquarium Pier 3 Expansion.
-This a 65,000 square foot cast-in-place concrete facility with slab on grade, […]
+Ballard performed the concrete work on The National Aquarium in Baltimore Pier 3 Expansion.
+This a 65,000 square foot cast-in-place concrete facility with slab […]

 S.B.
-Ballard performed the concrete work on the Baltimore Aquarium Pier 3 Expansion.
+Ballard performed the concrete work on The National Aquarium in Baltimore Pier 3 Expansion.
 This a 65,000 square foot cast-in-place concrete facility with slab on grade, elevated decks, 2 exterior independent architectural walls, 120 foot interior walls, habitat and tank enclosures and a 3,000 square foot underground pump room for a 35 foot interior waterfall.

 Pier 3 Pavilion is five stories with the South American rainforest habitat under a 66 foot high glass pyramid located at the top.
 All five levels contain thematic exhibits: